 Should You Do Your Own Gossip Girl Tour around New York or Book One?

-There are several options for getting a guided tour if you are asking yourself “Where was Gossip Girl filmed?”, but you can easily do it yourself.
+There are several options for getting a guided Gossip Girl tour if you are asking yourself “Where was Gossip Girl filmed?”, but you can do it yourself as well.
 Get hold of a metro card to get around NYC in a breeze (avoid rush hours).
 If you want to combine your tour with entering museums as well, you could invest in a CityPASS, which I have personally used in NYC, Houston and Philadelphia and can highly recommend.

 Where to Stay Close to Gossip Girl Locations?